-- Choose a datasource.
+- On clicking the Add button, a connection modal will appear.
 In the connection modal, you'll find three tabs: Production, Staging, and Development.

 - Switch to each tab and enter the appropriate credentials for connecting to the respective database.
 Remember to save after entering credentials on each tab.

 When you create a new app in ToolJet, the initial version is loaded in the Development environment.
 It is only possible to create new versions from the Development environment, not from the Staging or Production environments.

 Once the development of a particular app version is complete, it can be promoted to the Staging environment.
 To promote the app from development to staging, click the Promote>> button located at the top-right of the app builder.

 When you click the Promote button, a confirmation modal will appear.
 Click Promote>> to move the app version to the Staging environment.